The basic facts about human history

 Women banned from smoking: historical facts

-New Yorker Katie Mulcahey was detained in 1908 after lighting a cigarette with a match she had struck against a wall.
-Why?
 According to The Sullivan Law, a city ordinance that forbids women (and only women!) from smoking in public.
 Mulcahey fought about her rights to smoke in public during her hearing before the district court.
 She received a $5 fine.
-The Sullivan Ordinance was vetoed by the mayor of New York City two weeks later.

 John Adams- first president to live in white house